RuurdBijlsma/2048-lib/README.md

 # 2048-lib
 Nim library that runs 2048, exports to Python lib for future reinforcement learning purposes

-Can complete 10000 games in under 2 seconds
+Can complete 10000 games in under 129 milliseconds (faster than competing Rust solution lmao)

 ```
 =====================================